Amazon Prime Day 2018: The best deals you can get right now

 It's official: Amazon Prime Day is a 36-hour sale starting Monday, July 16.
 Here's everything you need to know, including what's already on sale.

-What: Amazon's smorgasboard of deals -- pretty much "Black Friday in July."
+What: Amazon's smorgasbord of deals -- pretty much "Black Friday in July."
 Thousands of products will be discounted, but not all at the same time, and not all for the duration of the event.
-(For example, some will be available only during certain hours, while others may sell out.)
+Some will be available only during certain hours, for example, while others may sell out.

 Who can participate: Technically, you must be an Amazon Prime subscriber to take advantage of Prime Day deals... but some vendors may offer discounts that are available to all shoppers.